thomasgrz/lschallenge/README.md

 }
 ```
 2. `/teams`

 The `/teams` route accepts GET requests and expects, within the query parameters of the URL a latitude=(*lat. in decimals*), longitude=(*long. in decimals*), radius=(*miles as integer*) and price=(*USD as integer*).
-This route will return an object representing as many teams as possible within the given radius of the specificed location without going over budget.
+This route will query the teams within the PostgresQL database and return an object representing as many teams as possible within the given radius of the specificed location without going over budget as well as the total cost.

+example:

 ## Connect your local database
-SportSponsor requires a local PostgresQL database named `teams` to store and query data from.
+SportSponsor requires a local PostgresQL database with a table named `teams` to store and query data from.

 Navigate to the .env file in the root directory and change the DATABASE_URL like so:
 ```
-DATABASE_URL=postgres://localhost:<YOUR_PSQL_PORT>/teams
+DATABASE_URL=postgres://localhost:<YOUR_PSQL_PORT>/<YOUR_DATABASE>
 ```

 ## Test out the web service